Student destinations over time

 - NA = Not applicable: figures are either not available for the year in question, or the data field is not applicable to the school or college

 - NE = No entries: the school or college did not enter any pupils or students for the qualifications covered by the measure

-- SUPP = Suppressed: In certain circumstances we will suppress an establishment's data.
-This is usually when there are 5 or fewer pupils or students covered by the measure (10 in the case of destination measures).
+- SUPP = Suppressed: in certain circumstances we will suppress an establishment's data.
+This is usually when there are 5 or fewer pupils or students covered by the measure (29 for apprenticeships measures).
 We avoid making these figures public to protect individual privacy.
 We may also suppress data on a case-by-case basis.

 - SP = Small percentage: the number is between 0% and 0.5%